Mugambi-md/Mugambi-md/README.md

--Hi, I’m @Mugambi-md
+-Hi, I’m @Mugambi-md.

--I’m interested in python programming
+-I’m interested in python programming.

--I’m currently learning Python programming language -I’m looking to collaborate on code writing
+-I’m currently learning Python programming language.

+-I’m looking to collaborate on code writing.

--you can reach me through email mugambi4sm@gma
+-you can reach me through email mugambi4sm@gmail.com.

 -Fun fact: do something to master it.

 <!---